HarryMayne/ICU-patient-subgroups/README.md

     * Glasgow Coma Scale (gcs.csv).
 NOTE: this is not the same as first_day_gcs

 ## Required directory structure
-Once you have downloaded MIMIC-IV you should put the contents of the `mimic-iv-v2.2' directory into the `data' directory.
+Once you have downloaded MIMIC-IV, you should put the contents of the `mimic-iv-v2.2' directory into the `data' directory.
 Derived files from the MIMIC-IV Code Repository/GoogleBigQuery should be put into the directory called `queried_data'.

 The finished set up should look like the image below.
 Note that the LICENSE.txt and CHANGELOG.txt are part of the MIMIC-IV contents.